Sign In

 IV Antiviral: Veklury (Remdesivir)

-WHAT is Veklury?
+What is Veklury?

 Veklury is a COVID-19 treatment given intravenously (by IV or drip).
 Like oral antivirals, Veklury helps stop the virus that causes COVID-19 from making copies of itself in your body.

-WHO is eligible to receive Veklury?
+Who is eligible to receive Veklury?

 • Adults 18 and over